tintoy/dotnet-kube-client/README.md

 ```

 For information about `HttpRequest`, `UriTemplate`, and other features used to implement the client take a look at the [HTTPlease](https://tintoy.github.io/HTTPlease/) documentation.

+## Questions / feedback

+Feel free to [get in touch](https://github.com/tintoy/dotnet-kube-client/issues/new) if you have questions, feedback, or would like to contribute.